+Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise Marlboro Township Fire District No. 1 's basic financial statements.
 The Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual and Schedule of Improvement Authorization - Capital Fund included in the contents of this report are presented for purposes of additional analysis and are not required part of the financial statements.

-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2011 and 2010 financial statements.
-The information has been subjected to the auditing procedures applied in the audit of those financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budget to Actual and Schedule of Improvement Authorizations - Capital Fund are fairly stated in all material respects in relation to the basic financial statements from which they have been derived.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2012 and 2011 basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of those basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budget to Actual and Schedule of Improvement Authorizations - Capital Fund are fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-The Statistical Information and Roster of Officials, which are the responsibility of management, are presented for the purpose of additional analysis and are not a required a part of the financial statements.
-Such information has not been subjected to the auditing procedures applied in the audit of the financial statements, and, accordingly, we do not express an opinion or provide any assurance on them.
+The Statistical Information and Roster of Officials have not been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on them.